Behind Every Domain There is a Shift: Adapting Distortion-aware Vision Transformers for Panoramic Semantic Segmentation: Acknowledgment

 \section{Acknowledgment}

-\fi This work was supported in part by the Federal Ministry of Labor and Social Affairs (BMAS) through the AccessibleMaps project under Grant 01KM151112, in part by the University of Excellence through the ``KIT Future Fields'' project, in part by the Helmholtz Association Initiative and Networking Fund on the HAICORE@KIT partition, and in part by Hangzhou SurImage Technology Company Ltd.
+\fi This work was supported in part by the Federal Ministry of Labor and Social Affairs (BMAS) through the AccessibleMaps project under Grant 01KM151112, in part by the University of Excellence through the ``KIT Future Fields'' project, in part by the Helmholtz Association Initiative and Networking Fund on the HAICORE@KIT partition, and in part by Hangzhou SurImage Technology Company Ltd. In this paper, we address panoramic semantic segmentation which is under-explored due to two critical challenges: {(1) image distortions and object deformations on panoramas; (2) lack of semantic annotations in the $360^\circ$ imagery}. {To tackle these problems, first, we propose the upgraded Transformer for Panoramic Semantic Segmentation, \ie, Trans4PASS+, equipped with \emph{Deformable Patch Embedding (DPE)} and \emph{Deformable MLP (DMLPv2)} modules for handling object deformations and image distortions whenever (before or after adaptation) and wherever (shallow or deep levels).} {Second, we enhance the \emph{Mutual Prototypical Adaptation (MPA)} strategy via pseudo-label rectification for unsupervised domain adaptive panoramic segmentation.} Third, aside from Pinhole-to-Panoramic (\textsc{Pin2Pan}) adaptation, we create a new dataset (SynPASS) with $9,080$ panoramic images, facilitating Synthetic-to-Real (\textsc{Syn2Real}) adaptation scheme in $360^\circ$ imagery.
+Extensive experiments are conducted, which cover indoor and outdoor scenarios, and each of them is investigated with \textsc{Pin2Pan} and \textsc{Syn2Real} regimens.
+Trans4PASS+ achieves state-of-the-art performances on four domain adaptive panoramic semantic segmentation benchmarks.
+Code is available at \href{https://github.com/jamycheung/Trans4PASS}{https://github.com/jamycheung/Trans4PASS}.